 We got this recipe from Paula Deen, queen of southern cooking.
 Her recipe is very traditional, which we love!
 We've expanded her instructions and added a lot of fun variations.

-These are popular at holidays, especially Easter and Christmas.
+These are popular at holidays, especially Easter and Christmas or for a baby shower.
 They are great year round and are great for picnics or get-togethers.
 Try our stuffed jalapeno poppers for another fun side.

 - black pepper